pocaiwork-mm/apps-sdk-poc-cars/README.md

-# ChatGPT Apps SDK Next.js Starter
+# MNOJ Motors — POC ChatGPT Apps Demo

-A minimal Next.js application demonstrating how to build an [OpenAI Apps SDK](https://developers.openai.com/apps-sdk) compatible MCP server with widget rendering in ChatGPT.
+This repository contains a proof-of-concept Next.js application that demonstrates a minimal MCP (Model Context Protocol) server and a small vehicle catalog for the fictitious "MNOJ Motors" brand.
+It shows how a web app can expose tools and widget resources that ChatGPT (Apps SDK) can call and render.

 ## Overview